When someone you love hurts, you hurt too.

 1step2life was designed to support people living with pain & the people who love them.

 When someone has a chronic pain condition, doctors and other healthcare providers treat the patient – as they should.
-If that patient is a child, however, it’s the parent who implements the plan and makes sure the child follows through.
+If that patient is a child, however, it’s often the parent who implements the plan and makes sure the child follows through.
 When that ‘child’ is a teen or young adult, or when your spouse or partner hurts, they probably take primary responsibility for their own care.

 That doesn’t mean they don’t need support.